Gaggosmies/GaggoWebsite/README.md

 - [ ] Fix API calls

 - [ ] Make array for orders (multiple orders at the same time)
-- [ ] Make view for order summary

-- [ ] "?"
-Logo shows which user data will be collected and shown (username and order)
 - [ ] Add "I've read ToS" before Ordering can commence
-- [ ] 2 Divs, mainDiv and secondaryDiv?

 - [ ] Username red unless name given?
 - [ ] Checkbox for setting username anonymous?
-- [ ] Big Screen to write details

 - [ ] ToS on mainmenu